Kinokkory/wiwinwlh/tutorial.md

 Although extremely brittle, GHC also has limited support impredicative polymorphism which allows instantiating type variable with a polymorphic type.
-Implied is that this which loosens the restriction that that quantifiers must precede arrow types and now may be placed inside of type-constructors.
+Implied is that this loosens the restriction that quantifiers must precede arrow types and now they may be placed inside of type-constructors.

 ```haskell
 -- Can't unify ( Int ~ Char )